google/guava/README.md

 [![Build Status](https://travis-ci.org/google/guava.svg?branch=master)](https://travis-ci.org/google/guava)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.google.guava/guava/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.google.guava/guava)

-The Guava project contains several of Google's core libraries that we rely on in our Java-based projects: collections, caching, primitives support, concurrency libraries, common annotations, string processing, I/O, and so forth.
+Guava is a set of core libraries that includes new collection types (such as multimap and multiset), immutable collections, a graph library, functional types, an in-memory cache, and APIs/utilities for concurrency, I/O, hashing, primitives, reflection, string processing, and much more!

 Requires JDK 1.6 or higher (as of 12.0).